UCDavisBiotelemetry/vue-to-cftc/README.md

 <strong>Again, please read the <a href='ImportToAccess.txt'>ImportToAccess.txt</a> file for more details</strong><br>

 <h1>Bug reports</h1>
-Please first check if your bug has already been reported [here](https://github.com/MPagel/vue-to-cftc/issues?q=is%3Aissue).<br>
+Please first check if your bug has already been reported [here](../../issues?q=is%3Aissue).<br>
-Then either create an "issue" [here](https://github.com/MPagel/vue-to-cftc/issues/new) or simply e-mail me.
+Then either create an "issue" [here](../../issues/new) or simply e-mail me.

+<h1>Other feedback</h1>
+Go ahead and fill out the [same form as a bug report](../../issues/new), telling me exactly how awesome these scripts and forms are.

 <h1>Author</h1>
   Matt Pagel<br>